< Facial muscles >

 Saliva made from the parotid gland is released into the protruding oral mucosa lateral to the maxillary 2nd molar (Fig. 4-30).
 With a mirror, the protruding oral mucosa of oneself can be seen little.
 Usually, opening of a duct of an exocrine gland is protruded; a representative example would be the nipple (Fig. 2-6).

 In contrast to the submandibular and sublingual ducts opening beneath the tongue (Fig. 4-33), the parotid duct opens near the fauces (Fig. 3-44).
 While the secretions of the submandibular and sublingual glands are mostly composed of mucous fluid, that of the parotid gland is composed of serous fluid only.
 The watery (serous) saliva secreted near the fauces (Fig. 3-44) helps you swallow.

 Fig. 4-5.
 Scalp, calvaria.

-Five layers of SCALP are Skin, Connective tissue, epicranial Aponeurosis, Loose connective tissue, and Periosteum.
-However, it is only by coincidence that these first letters constitute the word SCALP.
+Five layers of SCALP are Skin, Connective tissue, Aponeurosis, Loose connective tissue, and Periosteum.
+It is only by coincidence that these first letters constitute the word SCALP.

-The epicranial aponeurosis is the intermediate aponeurosis between the occipitalis and frontalis (Fig. 4-1).
+The aponeurosis (exactly, epicranial aponeurosis) is the intermediate aponeurosis between the occipitalis and frontalis (Fig. 4-1).
 Because the occipitalis and frontalis are facial muscles, the epicranial aponeurosis also exists in the subcutaneous tissue (Fig. 3-1).
-It also serves the purpose of dividing subcutaneous tissue into the connective tissue and loose connective tissue.
+It also serves the purpose of dividing the subcutaneous tissue into the connective tissue and loose connective tissue (Fig. 4-5).

 Loose connective tissue enables the skin, connective tissue, and epicranial aponeurosis to slide above the periosteum.